kembreyfarquhar/FAQ-app/Tasks.md

 - Create the database:
     - Tables:
         - Users (Admins)
-        - Questions
-        - Answers
+        - FAQs: questions & answers
     - Relations:
-        - Users: can have many Questions and many Answers
+        - Users: can have many FAQs
-        - Questions can have only one Answer
-        - Answers can have only one Question
-        - Both Questions and Answers can have only one User (Admin)
+        - An FAQ can be created by only one user
+        - An FAQ can be edited by a user
     - Validation:
         - Each field in the tables should have validation
 - User Authentication: